Master Key Systems in Houston, TX

 Most systems use pin tumbler locks that include a driver pin and a key pin.
 When you insert the right implement, both of these pins are raised and meet at a central ridge that is referred to as the shear line.

-For the universal to work, the locks must be fitted with something called a wafer or a spacer.
+For the master key systems, the locks must be fitted with something called a wafer or a spacer.
 The hockey puck-shaped spacer is installed between the pin and the driver pin.
 Once you insert the universal, it raises the pins so that the shear line is at the bottom of the spacer, thus making it possible to turn.

 Can I Buy a Master Key System?